 Many readers have also told us that they have taken up gardening as a means to enjoy the fresh air and sunny weather, if they have access to a garden or a balcony.

 While gardening can certainly be calming, it may bring many health benefits besides stress reduction.
-An older study published in The Medical Journal of Australia associated gardening with a 36% lower risk of developing dementia.
+An older study published in The Medical Journal of Australia associated gardening with a

 But even just taking a moment to admire nature can do wonders for our well-being — whether that be in the form of a potted plant, a fresh crop of cilantro grown on the window sill, or observing newly hatched baby ducks at the park.